Actualizado Reviewed

 Key Considerations and Recommendations

-• Linkage to care and adherence to both antiretroviral therapy (ART) and clinic appointments should be regularly assessed.
+• Linkage to HIV care and adherence to both antiretroviral therapy (ART) and clinic appointments should be regularly assessed.

 • People with HIV having difficulties with adherence to appointments or ART should be provided additional adherence support using a constructive, collaborative, nonjudgmental, and problem-solving approach.